Interstate 20 in Georgia: Rockdale and Newton counties

-Walton and Morgan counties
+Walton, Morgan and Greene counties

 I-20 immediately begins traveling along the southern edge of Social Circle.
 The highway has a crossing of Dennis Creek and then leaves Social Circle and enters Morgan County.
 I-20's eastbound lanes have a rest area.
 Then, the highway crosses over Hunnicut Creek.
 It curves to the southeast and has an interchange with Newborn Road.
 After the westbound lanes have a rest area, the highway curves to the east-northeast.
 It crosses over Big Indian Creek and then curves to the southeast.
 It enters the city limits of Madison.
 The highway crosses over Little Indian Creek just before an interchange with SR 83 (Monticello Road).
 It travels on a bridge over Fourmile Branch and some railroad tracks of Norfolk Southern Railway.
 It curves to a nearly due east direction and has an interchange with US 129/US 441/SR 24 (Eatonton Road).
 I-20 leaves the city limits of Madison and crosses over the South Sugar Creek.
 After a crossing of North Sugar Creek, it curves to a southeasterly direction and has an interchange with Seven Island Road.
 It travels just south of the Chattahoochee–Oconee National Forest and curves to the east-northeast.
 A crossing of Lake Oconee marks the Greene County line.

-Greene County

 I-20 crosses over Richland Creek and then has an interchange with SR 44.
 It briefly travels through the southwestern part of Greensboro.
 Just after traveling under a bridge that carries Veazey Road, the highway travels along the southeastern edge of Greensboro.
 The highway crosses over Beaverdam Creek and curves to the east-southeast.
 It has crossings of Oliver Creek, Bowden Creek, and SR 15, before entering Siloam.
 There, it has an interchange with SR 77, which drivers can take to get to SR 15.
 The highway curves to the northeast and leaves the city limits of Siloam.
 It curves back to the east-southeast and crosses over the South Fork Ogeechee River.
 It then enters Taliaferro County.

-Taliaferro and Warren counties
+Taliaferro, Warren and McDuffie counties

 This is where the Augusta metro area starts.
 I-20 begins to parallel Beaverdam Creek.
 It curves to the east-northeast and crosses over the creek.
 It curves to the east-southeast and crosses over the North Fork Ogeechee River before an interchange with SR 22.
 It crosses over Mile Branch.
 The highway curves to the southeast and then enters Warren County.
 Almost immediately, I-20 crosses over Red Lick Creek.
 It curves to the east-northeast and has another interchange with US 278/SR 12 (Atlanta Highway).
 It begins to parallel Williams Creek before crossing over it.
 It begins to curve to the southeast before it has an interchange with Cadley Road.
 After crossing over Hart Creek, the highway curves to the east-northeast.
 It crosses over Middle Creek and then crosses over some railroad tracks of CSX before an interchange with SR 80 (Washington Highway).
 It crosses over Childers Creek just before entering McDuffie County.